jyxjjj/Telegram-Bot/README.md

 It is hard to maintain the codes, and we have to pay for the server.

+Main Bot is still available, and under maintenance.

+But it will have more private code and less open source code.

+This will not affect any of your usage or development, all migration will happen on new codes.

+The main reason to open this project is to make a framework instead of a full bot.

+After we give such a lot of functions, we found that we have no time to maintain them.

+And more and more APIs are not free to use.

 So we have no more time to maintain such a lot of bots.

 We are sorry for the inconvenience.